officelearn/azure-docs.sv-se/articles/automation/manage-runas-account.md

 Connect-AzAccount -Environment $EnvironmentName
-$Subscription = Get-AzSubscription -SubscriptionId $SubscriptionId
+$Subscription = Get-AzSubscription -SubscriptionId $SubscriptionId | Set-AzContext

 # Create a Run As account by using a service principal
 $CertifcateAssetName = "AzureRunAsCertificate"